vinczedani/bookstore/README.md

 - Investigate changing in response.totalItems
 - Investigate issue about removing Component from router breaks opening detail from shopping cart
 - Generic solution for paging (? npm package ?)
+- Fix no provider for DialogRef test issue